pencil2d/pencil2d.github.io/contribute/index.md

 ## Report a bug

-**Reporting Bugs** is one of the easiest and most effective ways to improve Pencil2D.
+**[Reporting Bugs][3]** is one of the easiest and most effective ways to improve Pencil2D.

 Please report the bug to **[Pencil2D Issue Tracker][3]**.
 The issue tracker is the place where our developers organize tasks, bugs, and feature requests.
 Don't forget to **describe the exact steps to reproduce** so developers can work on it effectively.

 ## Translate Pencil2D

-Pencil2D has been translated into more than 10 languages by many generous volunteer translators from all over the world.
+Pencil2D has been translated into more than 10 languages by many volunteer translators from all over the world.
 Join us on **[Transifex][4]** to translate Pencil2D to your language or improve the existing translations!

 ## Contributing code